Originally Posted: 2/15/17

-Trump’s adviser Steve Bannon has called the media “the opposition”.
+Trump’s former adviser Steve Bannon has called the media “the opposition”.
 Real news and fake news are being purposefully conflated by Trump’s administration.
 The ultimate goal is to have people loose faith in the press, dismiss all news as fake, and believe his administration’s “alternate facts“.

 This bizzaro-world cannot become the norm.

 Success in defense: Thankfully these rights are ultimately protected by the Constitution, so any challenges will ultimately be struck down in courts.
 Still, even proposed laws will likely have the effect of dampening dissent.

 Since Trump’s election, people have been using their people-power to protest for what they believe in, which is always good to see.

 Fact-checkers and mainstream media in outlets in general have been defiant in the face of attacks by the Trump administration.
 Trump’s administration has retaliated, culminating in the unprecedented move of barring major news outlets from his daily press briefings.

 Issue: ACA Repeal Without Replacement